-- A. When the term of an initial Director of the WC-CL RMA expires, and thereafter, when the term of each Director subsequently appointed expires, the entity that appointed the Director whose term is expiring shall appoint a successor to that Director using the same geographic criteria initially applied for the appointment. - B. Subject to Article VII of these Bylaws, each successor to an initial Director, and each Director thereafter appointed, shall be appointed for a two (2)-year term commencing on February 2 of the year of appointment and expiring on February 1 two (2) years later.
-Each Director shall serve until his or her successor has been duly appointed and qualified or until his or her death, resignation, or removal from office in accordance with these Bylaws or provisions of state law. - C. Upon the admission of a new entity to the WC-CL RMA, the number of Directors may be increased in accordance with any then-applicable laws and regulations.

-- D. In the event that the addition or withdrawal of an entity to the WC-CL RMA, or subsequent appointment of a Director pursuant to subsection (c) above, results in an even number of directors on the Board, the Governor shall appoint an additional director. - E. Directors qualified to serve under applicable law and these Bylaws may be reappointed following the expiration of their terms.
+- A. When the term of an initial Director of the WC-CL RMA expires, and thereafter, when the term of each Director subsequently appointed expires, the entity that appointed the Director whose term is expiring shall appoint a successor to that Director. - B. Subject to Article VII of these Bylaws, each successor to an initial Director, and each Director thereafter appointed, shall be appointed for a two (2)-year term commencing on February 2 of the year of appointment and expiring on February 1 two (2) years later.
+Each Director shall serve until his or her successor has been duly appointed and qualified or until his or her death, resignation, or removal from office in accordance with these Bylaws or provisions of state law. - C. Upon the admission of a new entity to the WC-CL RMA, the number of Directors may be increased in accordance with any then-applicable laws and regulations. - D. In the event that the addition or withdrawal of an entity to the WC-CL RMA, or subsequent appointment of a Director pursuant to subsection (c) above, results in an even number of directors on the Board, the Governor shall appoint an additional director. - E. Directors qualified to serve under applicable law and these Bylaws may be reappointed following the expiration of their terms.
+Except as otherwise provided by applicable law, there is no limitation on the number of terms a Director may serve.